inesea/hhh-resume-tool/README.md

 npm start
 ```

-Open the app in the browser at `http://localhost:1234/`.
+Open app in the browser at `http://localhost:1234/`.

 If you'd like to load your own resume details - update file `client/data/resume.json`.